The Omega Nebula is a star-forming region

-Category: Space Hits: 1The Wide Field Imager on the 2.2-meter telescope at ESO’s La Silla Observatory in Chile captured this image of the Omega Nebula, aka M17.
+Category: Space Hits: 11The Wide Field Imager on the 2.2-meter telescope at ESO’s La Silla Observatory in Chile captured this image of the Omega Nebula, aka M17.
 Image via Messier-objects.com.

 The Omega Nebula – aka M17 – is barely visible to the unaided eye on a dark, moonless night.
 To see it, it’s best to use binoculars or low-power magnification on a telescope.
 The Omega Nebula is very near another prominent nebula, known as M16 or the Eagle Nebula.
 M16 is the home nebula of the famous Pillars of Creation image.
 In the sky, M16 and M17 appear as two closely-knit patches of haze.
 They fit readily within the same binocular field of view.